Media Browser (Photos Tab) in PowerPoint 2011 for Mac

 - Scroll Bar: The vertical scroll bar, placed towards the right of the preview pane can be used to scroll down if you have more photos.
 Click one of the double-headed arrows at the bottom of the vertical scroll bar to move up and down.

-- Search: Just type in part of a filename, or some keywords in the search field to view search-narrowed, relevant photos instantly.
+- Search: Just type in part of a filename, or some keywords in the search field to view search-narrowed, relevant sound file instantly.

 - Number: Lists the number of photos in your preview pane -- this value changes depending upon the folder you are browsing, and also dynamically changes when you enter a search term in the Search box.